 A veterinarian will need to evaluate your Frenchie to determine its symptoms and proceed with treatment.

-If your French Bulldog losing hair is being caused by an allergen or external parasite, a veterinarian can provide medicine or topical solution to treat the reaction to the allergy, or to rid your dog of the allergenic parasite.
+Suppose your French Bulldog losing hair is being caused by an allergen or external parasite.
+In that case, a veterinarian can provide medicine or topical solutions to treat the allergy reaction or rid your dog of the allergenic parasite.

-The resolution to assisting your Frenchie in dealing with an internal parasite that is causing hair loss will be similar.
+The resolution to assisting your Frenchie in dealing with an internal parasite causing hair loss will be similar.

-Should your Frenchie be experiencing hair loss due to a more rare condition such as Cushing’s Disease or hypothyroidism, a veterinarian can prescribe medicines to treat such conditions as well.
+Should your Frenchie be experiencing hair loss due to a rare condition such as Cushing's Disease or hypothyroidism, a veterinarian can prescribe medicines to treat such conditions.

 Surgery is also another option to resolve health issues related to these conditions.